castacks/UniCeption/uniception/models/prediction_heads/README.md

 ## Developer Guidelines

-Please follow the main UniCeption developer guidelines described in `README.md` when contributing to the information sharing blocks.
+Please follow the main UniCeption developer guidelines described in `README.md` when contributing to the prediction heads.
 Make sure to test your different implementations and add necessary unit tests.

 ## Happy Coding!